Our small, but dedicated whale-passionate Team is:

 You can contact Jen on firstname.lastname@example.org for enquiries regarding our GoPro cameras!

-WhaleSwim Adventures are proud to be working alongside two of Tonga’s finest skippers in the whale watching industry.
+WhaleSwim Adventures are proud to be working alongside two of Tonga’s finest skippers and WhaleSwim Guides in the whale watching industry.

 Their passion for the humpback whales (and all marine life!) has created a special ‘sensitivity’, especially around Mum’s and calves.
 Their uncanny awareness of the whales behaviour towards our boats and having humans in the water with them, enables us to maximise our in-the-water time with the whales each day.
-Consequently, both have earned the label – ‘Whale-whisperer’.
-(Photo left: A very happy guest Sue, giving Lo a huge Thank-you hug!)
+Consequently, they have earned the label – ‘Whale-whisperer’.

 Marine Sciences Student Program